qig123/pdf_trans/mybook/Bibliography.md

 [HGLS78] Richard C. Holt, G. Scott Graham, Edward D. La- zowska, and Mark A. Scott.
 Structured Concurrent Pro- gramming with Operating Systems Applications.
 Addison- Wesley Series in Computer Science.
 Addison-Wesley, Reading, MA, 1978.

 [HMU07] John E. Hopcroft, Rajeev Motwani, and Jeffrey D. Ullman.
 Introduction to Automata Theory, Languages, and Computation.
 Pearson/Addison-Wesley, Boston, MA, third edition, 2007.

-[HH97a] Michael Hauben and Ronda Hauben.
-Netizens: On the History and Impact of Usenet and the Internet.
-Wi-

-Bibliography 899

 [HO91] W. Wilson Ho and Ronald A. Olsson.
 An approach to genuine dynamic linking.
 Software—Practice and Ex- perience, 21(4):375–390, April 1991.